daniell-leall/backup-bot/README.md

         cron -f
       "

-# Notes
+## Notes
-# - rclone is installed but not yet used in the backup job; future releases will add cloud backup support
+- `rclone` is installed but not yet used in the backup job; future releases will add cloud backup support.
-# - Logs are saved in /var/log/backup/backup.log
+- Logs are saved in `/var/log/backup/backup.log`.
-# - Adjust volume paths and timezone (TZ) according to your system
+- Adjust volume paths and timezone (`TZ`) according to your system.
-# - The cron job is set to run daily at 05:00 AM; modify the schedule in docker run or docker-compose as needed
+- The cron job is set to run daily at 05:00 AM; modify the schedule in `docker run` or `docker-compose` as needed.